 Dr. Aso attended to her immediately after arrival, even though it was his day off, putting her on a heart medication that is often very difficult to access here in Iraqi Kurdistan.
 Thankfully Love Them All had just completed a mission to re-supply the new heart hospital with this medication which gives children like Marwa a chance to live.

 Amazingly Marwa slowly began to stabilize as we quickly assisted in the process of applying for her passport.
 Surprisingly her passport was completed in a day.
-Since she was not stable enough to fly we had to organize for Marwa to go by ambulance to a neighbouring country.
+Since she was not stable enough to fly the decision was made for Marwa to go by ambulance to a neighbouring country.
 After 17 hours of travel via three different ambulances she made it there alive.

-With doctor Aso’s connections she was able to get the heart surgery she desperately needed soon after she arrived.
+With the care provided by everyone involved she was able to get the heart surgery she desperately needed soon after she arrived.
 She ended up staying there for 2 months having three open heart surgeries and is now back home, happy and healthy.

-Thank you for being part of Marwa’s love story.
+Thank you for being part of Marwa’s story.
+We could not witness these miracles without your support.
 Join us as we continue to make a difference for children just like Marwa.